StetsenTech/chalice-challenge/README.md

-# Advance Local Code Challenge
+# Chalice Challenge

-This repository is dedicated to the code challenge issued by Advance Local.
+This repository is dedicated to a code challenge using the AWS Chalice framework.

 ## Documentation